LuKks/create-eth-account/README.md

 npm i create-eth-account
 ```

-It's very fast, and can be used in Workers for creating millions of accounts for testing.
+It's very fast, and it can be used for creating millions of accounts for testing.

 ## Usage